mylifeecho/mylifeecho.github.io/_posts/2017-05-31-telegram-bot-tutorial.md

 ![Telegram Client - Result]({{ BASE_PATH}}/assets/posts/2017-05-31-bookstore-bot/result.jpg)

-The bot will print something like this in output:
+The bot will print something like this in the output:

 ```
+ORLY book store bot is starting...
 "We have earned USD45.
 Shipping book to the client!"
 ```